Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an AWS CloudFormation template that will activate AWS Config.
 Deploy the template by using CloudFormation StackSets in the security-01 ac-count.
 - [x] Create an AWS CloudFormation template that will activate AWS Config.
 Deploy the template by using CloudFormation StackSets in the management-01 account.

 ### A company has two IAM accounts within IAM Organizations.
 In Account-1.
 Amazon EC2 Auto Scaling is launched using a service-linked role.
 In Account-2.
 Amazon EBS volumes are encrypted with an IAM KMS key A Security Engineer needs to ensure that the service-linked role can launch instances with these encrypted volumesWhich combination of steps should the Security Engineer take in both accounts?
-(Select TWO.)
+(Select TWO)

 - [x] Allow Account-1 to access the KMS key in Account-2 using a key policy
 - [ ] Attach an IAM policy to the service-linked role in Account-1 that allows these actions CreateGrant.
 DescnbeKey, Encrypt, GenerateDataKey, Decrypt, and ReEncrypt
 - [x] Create a KMS grant for the service-linked role with these actions CreateGrant, DescnbeKey Encrypt GenerateDataKey Decrypt, and ReEncrypt
-- [x] Attach an IAM policy to the role attached to the EC2 instances with KMS actions and then allow Account-1 in the KMS key policy.
+- [ ] Attach an IAM policy to the role attached to the EC2 instances with KMS actions and then allow Account-1 in the KMS key policy.
 - [ ] Attach an IAM policy to the user who is launching EC2 instances and allow the user to access the KMS key policy of Account-2.

 ### Which of the following are valid configurations for using SSL certificates with Amazon CloudFront?
 (Select THREE)

-- [x] Default AWS Certificate Manager certificate.
+- [ ] Default AWS Certificate Manager certificate.
 - [ ] Custom SSL certificate stored in AWS KMS.
 - [x] Default CloudFront certificate.
 - [x] Custom SSL certificate stored in AWS Certificate Manager.
 - [ ] Default SSL certificate stored in AWS Secrets Manager.
-- [ ] Custom SSL certificate stored in AWS IAM.
+- [x] Custom SSL certificate stored in AWS IAM.

 ### A Security Engineer is troubleshooting an issue with a company's custom logging application.
 The application logs are written to an Amazon S3 bucket with event notifications enabled to send events lo an Amazon SNS topic.
 All logs are encrypted at rest using an IAM KMS CMK.
 The SNS topic is subscribed to an encrypted Amazon SQS queue.
 The logging application polls the queue for new messages that contain metadata about the S3 object.
 The application then reads the content of the object from the S3 bucket for indexing.
 The Logging team reported that Amazon CloudWatch metrics for the number of messages sent or received is showing zero.
 No tags are being received.
 What should the Security Engineer do to troubleshoot this issue?